kylesezhi/opencode-agents/reviewer.md

 - Are important behaviors tested?
 - Are failure cases tested?
 - Are edge cases tested?
-- Are tests meaningful rather than merely exercising code?
 - Are existing tests still appropriate?
 - Should unit tests be added?
 - Should integration or E2E tests be added?